Attendance registration for

 How does it work?

-• Students are given an overview of their own timetable and attendance rate at course and possibly group level.
+Students get an overview of their own timetable and attendance percentage at the course—and, if applicable, group—level.

-• Lecturers can start teaching faster, avoid circulating lists and post-processing registrations, and are always up to date.
+Lecturers can start teaching more quickly, avoid circulating lists and follow-up work with registrations, and always stay up to date.

 NOA has solutions for

-• Conversion of blocks into individual hours for more fine-grained and fair statistics
+Converting batches into individual sessions for more detailed and fairer statistics

 NOA has flexibility for

-• Whether the student should check in to the classes individually or in blocks
+Whether the student should check in for each session individually or in batches.

 Digital and hybrid teaching

-One of the key premises that makes attendance registration with NOA so easy and smooth is that our technology ensures that the student must be at the coordinates of the campus for check-in to be possible.
+One of the key features that makes attendance registration with NOA so simple and seamless is that our technology ensures the student must be at the campus coordinates for check-in to be possible.

 We know that many people are now teaching digitally or hybrid classes, and there is a great need to be able to register attendance in such classes in a simple and secure way.

-With NOA, you can choose.
-Students can either enter a numeric code or scan a QR code, which the lecturer generates for each lecture.
-You can also combine the two, with those on campus checking in using the coordinates and those at home entering the numeric code or scanning the QR code.
-Students can of course check in to many subsequent classes in one course with one keystroke.
+With NOA, there is flexibility.
+Students can either enter a numeric code or scan a QR code generated by the lecturer for each session.
+It is also possible to combine methods: students on campus can check in using coordinates, while those at home enter the numeric code or scan the QR code.
+Students can, of course, check in for multiple consecutive sessions in a course with a single click.

 First day at school